 An attorney can also help by preventing you from testifying in the hearing.
 You do not want to incriminate yourself in the hearing, and an attorney can mean you do not have to testify.

-If you have been summonsed for a clerk magistrate hearing, hire an attorney to help.
+If you have been summonsed for a clerk magistrate hearing, it is crucial that you hire an attorney to help.
+Hiring an experienced criminal defense attorney is a way to give you the best chance of leaving that clerk’s hearing with the best outcome: a dismissal!
 I handle clerk magistrate hearings all around Massachusetts.
-Call or text me today at 617-356-8217, and I’d be glad to help!
+Call or text me today at (617) 295-7500, and I’d be glad to help!